liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/picker-date-time.md

 order: 3
 ---

-<div class="page-description">Date and Time pickers let users select a date and time for a form.</div>
+Date and Time pickers let users select a date and time for a form.

 **Note:** These components are meant to cover desktop browser needs.
 The OS native component must be used on mobile devices.